ThorbenKuck/NetCom2/README.md

 If you want to see someone code using NetCom2 and understand german, check out [this Let's Code-series](https://www.youtube.com/watch?v=b8y5eJbmUvs&list=PLUUnTdOVEgvKSiaWfWuhwLJfmwZIHkvGV).

+Also, you may be interrested in checking out the Java-Doc, which can be find [here](https://thorbenkuck.github.io/NetCom2/apidocs/)

 ----
 #### Current Development